 During the Fall and Spring semesters, the Career & Civic Engagement Center offers students with energy and a plan the opportunity to apply for mini-grants to support their developing interests.
 There are limited funds available for students to apply for through the Center.

 Students are only eligible to receive funds from one of the three areas (The Center, Career Engagement, Civic Engagement) per academic year and the request has a maximum limit of $200 per student or group.

 How to Apply

-The Mini Grant Application will be linked here at the beginning of the academic year.
+The Mini Grant Application is available now.
 You will be prompted at the start to select one of the three areas listed below.
 For any of the three areas, students may apply for a mini-grant anytime during the academic year by submitting a proposal using this form.

 A panel of Career & Civic Engagement Center staff reviews applications and if approved, grants are awarded on a first come, first served basis.
 There is a limited budget, so it's possible funds may not be available towards the end of the academic year.

 How Funds May be Used

 The funds for mini-grants may be used in a variety of ways.
 For instance, students have requested funding for transportation to an event or to pay for guest speakers who will address the campus.
 In addition, funding can be applied toward conference registration fees, travel, accommodation, and food expenses.